Lab Supplies for Experience Biology

 If a microscope isn’t available to borrow, and you can’t fit one into your budget, a distant second-best option is to use the images provided in the Experience Biology lab videos and images.
 For most labs that require a microscope, we will provide you images of what your student would be looking at under a microscope if they had one.

+Not sure what microscope to buy for biology labs?
 Check out our Home Science Microscope Buying Guide

 - 2 of the set of 2 test tubes